The Hand That First Held Mine: Release history

 The Hand That First Held Mine was first published in April 2010 by Headline Publishing Group in the United Kingdom.
 The book was later released in other markets, including the United States, where it was published by Houghton Mifflin Harcourt.
 The novel was available in hardcover, paperback, and ebook formats after its initial release.
 It has since been reprinted and translated into multiple languages, gaining an international readership.

 Theme

-A central theme of the novel is motherhood and its impact on one's perception of the world.
+A central theme of the novel is motherhood and its effect on one's perception of the world.
 The link between the two timelines is revealed later in the novel.

 Critical

 The novel received positive critical acclaim for its character development and narrative structure.
 Critics praised O'Farrell's handling of emotional complexity within a compelling plot.
 The interweaving of the two storylines, separated by decades but linked by a revelation, was noted as a key strength.

 Reviewers, including Day for The Guardian, commented positively on O'Farrell's narrative techniques.
 "At several points, the narrator steps back from the action, observing the characters from afar," Day wrote.
 "In the hands of a lesser writer, this technique would be jarring but O'Farrell possesses such a lyrical touch that the passages work with seamless clarity."

 While motherhood and postpartum issues are significant topics, some critics highlighted the focus on Ted's struggles: "This novel tears down the walls between the generations, and in an inspired upending of literary convention, places a father's post-natal ravings centre-stage."